ameliasummers/ameliasummers.github.io/README.md

 Photography by Amelia Summers

-Code by Mary Lynn Tom
+Coded by Mary Lynn Tom